henryreith/google-apps-script-copy-folder-and-files/README.md

 1. Go to [script.google.com](https://script.google.com) and create a new project (e.g., "Drive Folder Copier").
-2. Copy the *entire* contents of `CopyFolderStructure.gs` and paste it into the editor.
+2. Copy the *entire* contents of `main.gs` and paste it into the editor.

 ### 2. Set Your API Key (Required)